Home - Book Preview

 “So?”
 Jeff snorted.
 “Going five-and-fifteen will make you that much more hungry.
 You’ll blow those guys away, Phil.”

 “Hey, thanks for trying to keep things positive back there,” he said to Jeff.
 “Losing your last game of the year, last game of high school, sucks.
-Don’t let Benton bring you guys down if things get rough next year.”
+Don’t let Benton bring you down if things get rough next year.”

-“I’m not worried about Benton; he’d be unhappy if he won the lottery.
+“I’m not worried about Benton.
+He’d be unhappy if he won the lottery.
 How many sports clichés do you want to hear?”

 “What do you mean?”